ncatlab/nlab-content/pages/3596.md

 A particular case is when $C$ is a term representing a proposition according to the propositions-as-types philosophy.
 In this case, the elimination rule says that in order to prove a statement is true about all $x,y,p$, it suffices to prove it in the special case for $x,x,r(x)$.

-Finally, we have the "computation" or [[∞-reduction]] rule.
+Finally, we have the "computation" or [[β-reduction]] rule.
 This says that if we substitute along a reflexivity proof, nothing happens.

 **[[computation rule]]**